sureshnathen/kustomize_quickstart_demo/README.md

 You need to create 2 folders

-1. base : this is the folder to create the manifest templates with almost the correct values.
+1. Base : this is the folder to create the manifest templates with almost the correct values.
 One folder for each component is a good idea.
 Something like below...

 ```
 - base